 The John J. Winkler Memorial Prize

-The John J. Winkler Memorial Trust invites all undergraduate and graduate students in North America (plus those currently unenrolled who have not as yet received a doctorate and who have never held a regular academic appointment) to enter the twenty-first competition for the John J. Winkler memorial prize.
+The John J. Winkler Memorial Trust invites all undergraduate and graduate students in North America (plus those currently unenrolled who have not as yet received a doctorate and who have never held a regular academic appointment) to enter the twenty-second competition for the John J. Winkler memorial prize.
 This year the Prize will be a cash award of $1500, which may be split if more than one winner is chosen.

 The Prize is intended to honor the memory of John J. ("Jack") Winkler, a classical scholar, teacher, and political activist for radical causes both within and outside the academy, who died of AIDS in 1990 at the age of 46.
 Jack believed that the profession as a whole discourages young scholars from exploring neglected or disreputable topics, and from applying unconventional or innovative methods to their scholarship.
 He wished to be remembered by means of an annual Prize that would encourage such efforts.
 In accordance with his wishes, the John J. Winkler Memorial trust awards a cash prize each year to the author of the best undergraduate or graduate essay in any risky or marginal field of classical studies.
 Topics include (but are not limited to) those that Jack himself explored: the ancient novel, the sex/gender systems of antiquity, the social meanings of Greek drama, and ancient Mediterranean culture and society.
 Approaches include (but are not limited to) those that Jack's own work exemplified: feminism, anthropology, narratology, semiotics, cultural studies, ethnic studies, and lesbian/gay studies.

 The winners of the 2016 John J. Winkler Memorial Prize are Jessica Wright (graduate, Ph.D. from Princeton) and Sarah Harper (undergraduate, Wesleyan).